Cobrowsing is the perfect way to ensure customers and agents are on the same page.

-1. Do your Co-browsing support iFrames on a shared screen?
+1. Does your cobrowsing support iFrames on a shared screen?

-An iFrame, also known as Inline Frame, is the HTML document that is rooted inside another HTML document on the website.
-It is normally used to insert stuff from another source.
-You should ask the co-browsing service provider whether the co-browsing support iFrames or not.
-There are many companies which do not support its browser security stuff and the only main window is synced.
+An iFrame, or Inline Frame, is an HTML document rooted inside another HTML document on a website.
+It’s normally used to render information from another source.
+Make sure you ask the cobrowsing service provider whether cobrowsing supports iFrames or not.
+Many companies don’t properly support browser security, and sync only the main window.

-2. Is there any chance of redacting sensitive information on the host’s computer?
+2. Can you redact sensitive information on the host’s computer?

-For assurance of security profile, the redaction should be performed on the host’s browser tab on their computer, not on a server that is somewhere else.
-Cobrowse security and privacy features must be strong, it is better to clarify such crucial scenarios before investing in the co-browsing solutions; especially if your customer’s website consists of crucial information or data.
+For security profile assurance, redaction should be performed on the host’s browser tab, not on a server based somewhere else.
+Security and privacy features on cobrowse really need to be watertight.
+Best to clarify such crucial details before investing; especially if your customer’s website contains particularly sensitive information.

-3. Will customers have to write executable software to their computers (even temporarily)?
+3. Do customers have to write executable software to their computers (even temporarily)?

-What happens if a customer refuses to run executable software to their computers: will they still be able to share their screen?
+What happens if a customer refuses to run executable software on their computers; will they still be able to share their screen?
 Will the customer’s antivirus alerts be triggered?
-Will the customer be prompted to allow a bypass to the firewall and/or antivirus defense system for the cobrowse solution to function?
+Will the customer be prompted to allow the firewall and/or antivirus defense system to be bypassed for the cobrowse solution to function?
 These types of requests are liable to leave customers feeling uneasy so make sure you know what you are dealing with.

 4. Is licensing seat-based or capacity based?